sudheernp/Credit-EDA-Case-Study/README.md

 When the company receives a loan application, the company has to decide for loan approval based on the applicant’s profile.
-Two types of risks are associated with the bank’s decision:
+Two types of risks are associated with the bank’s decision :

 If the applicant is likely to repay the loan, then not approving the loan results in a loss of business to the company